GStreamer/gstreamer/markdown/design/stream-selection.md

 ##### HLS alternates

-There is a main (multi-bitrate or not) stream with audio and video interleaved in mpeg-ts.
+There is a main (multi-bitrate or not) stream with audio and video interleaved in MPEG-TS.
 The manifest also indicates the presence of alternate language audio-only streams.
 HLS would expose one collection containing:
-1) The main A+V CONTAINER stream (mpeg-ts), initially active, downloaded and exposed as a pad
+1) The main A+V CONTAINER stream (MPEG-TS), initially active, downloaded and exposed as a pad
 2) The alternate A-only streams, initially inactive and not exposed as pads the tsdemux element connected to the first stream will also expose